beyarkay/masters-thesis/src/05_results.md

 <!--

+TODO: explain quickly why CuSUM isn't likely to be able to predict things accurately due to how the sensor alert profiles work

 TODO: lots of the models achieve near-zero but not actually zero $F_1$-score.
 This is probably because they're just predicting everything is class 50